SuyaByte/SuyaByte/README.md

 - 👋 Hi, I’m @SuyaByte
-- 👀 I’m interested in machine learning
+- 🌱 I’m currently learning the basics of Data Engineering
-- 🌱 I’m currently learning python basics
+- 👀 I’m looking for entry-level jobs in Data Engineering
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m also implementing what I learn into mini-sized projects
-- 📫 How to reach me skadali@ttu.edu
+- 📫 How to reach me: skadali@ttu.edu

 <!---
 SuyaByte/SuyaByte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.